 Click on the LAUNCH then NEXT button.
 Once the installation is complete, you should see the following page:

 Click on the Move to home page.
 You should see the Teampass login page:

 Provide your admin username, password and click on the Log In button.
 You should see the Teampass dashboard.

 In the above guide, we explained how to install the Teampass password manager on Rocky Linux 8.
 You can now implement Teampass in your organization to store all credentials and share them among the team members.
-Try it on dedicated hosting from Atlantic.Net!
+Try installing Teampass password manager on dedicated server hosting from Atlantic.Net!